igor-baiborodine/kiroule-dot-com/content/article/from-docker-compose-to-kubernetes-lifting-the-insurance-hub-into-the-cloud/index.md

 This second article in the series focuses on establishing our cloud-native platform foundation by replicating the existing environment within Kubernetes.
-Specific Java service modifications and gateway deployments are reserved for the next "Shift" phase, ensuring this initial "Lift" prioritizes minimal disruption while validating stable operation on our new Kubernetes infrastructure.
+Specific Java service modifications and gateway deployments are reserved for the next "shift" phase, ensuring this initial "lift" prioritizes minimal disruption while validating stable operation on our new Kubernetes infrastructure.

 {{< toc >}}